Isotropy testing in spatial point patterns: nonparametric versus parametric replication under misspecification: Testing with nonparametric or parametric replication

 \subsection{Directional summary statistics (DSSs)}

 Directional summary statistics convey information on how second-order properties of a point pattern vary depending on direction.
 DSSs are used as components of a majority of isotropy tests' statistics. \cite{Rajala2018} presented a comprehensive review of DSSs, which they divided into four categories: nearest neighbour statistics, second order statistics, spectral methods, and wavelet methods. \cite{RajalaT.2022Tfii} performed a simulation study in which they assessed the performance of the presented DSSs in isotropy testing with parametric replication.
 We use the results of their study to guide our choice of a best-performing statistic from each of the four categories.
-In a preliminary simulation using both parametric and nonparametric replication, we found that Rosenberg $\bar P$ \citep{Rosenberg2004}, the best performing wavelet method, resulted in a much poorer performance of isotropy tests than statistics from other categories, so we excluded this category from further analyses.
-The remaining three DSSs are presented below. \begin{enumerate}
+Rosenberg $\bar P$ \citep{Rosenberg2004}, the best performing wavelet method, resulted in a consistently much poorer performance in isotropy tests than other DSSs for point processes similar to those used in our study (see Section~\ref{subsec:aniso}).
+In a preliminary simulation, we confirmed that $\bar P$ also results in a poor performance when used with nonparametric replication, so we excluded it from further analyses.
+The remaining three DSSs, which had several instances of good performance in both \cite{RajalaT.2022Tfii} and our preliminary study, are briefly presented below.
+For more details on the DSSs, we refer the reader to the review paper by \cite{Rajala2018}. \begin{enumerate}

 \item The \textbf{local directional nearest neighbour distance distribution} $G_{loc, \alpha,\epsilon}(r)$, proposed by \cite{RedenbachClaudia2009Aaop}, is a cumulative distribution function of distance between a typical point and its nearest neighbour within a double cone $DC(\alpha, \epsilon)$ centred at that point.
 We estimate $G_{loc, \alpha,\epsilon}(r)$ using Hanisch-type edge correction: